mtitterton/NetCDF-Indexing-Template/README.md

 1. Converts a string name into geographic coordinates
 2. Indexes data from surrounding coordinates within the NetCDF file.
 3. Removes duplicate entries from the file to ensure clean, consistent datasets.
+4. Graphs topography and bathymetry data to see ocean mapping and surrounding files mapping.

 ---